moebiussurfing/ofxMSAInteractiveObject/README.md

 =====================================

 ### Added on this modified FORK
-DoubleClicker.h to handle double and triple mouse clicks.
+Added DoubleClicker.h to handle double and triple mouse clicks.
 I use this to enable or disable some editing, changing modes... on my ofApps.
 This class is an example:
 [TextBoxWidget.h](https://github.com/moebiussurfing/ofxSurfingHelpers/blob/master/src/widgets/TextBoxWidget.h)